inspec/inspec/docs-chef-io/content/inspec/reporters.md

 : Include a `diff` comparison of textual differences in the failed test output (default: `true`).

-: Use `--no-diff` to limit the size of the report output when tests contain large amounts of text output.
+: Use `--no-diff` to limit the size of the report output when tests contain large amounts of the text output.

 `--filter-empty-profiles`